IanEmmons/VasoRosterCruncher/README.md

 # VasoRosterDiff

-Computes difference between student rosters in Sclympiad and in the VASO Portal
+Computes differences between student rosters in Scilympiad and in the VASO Portal.